The Most Bizarre Items Plumbers Find Down the Drain

-Many people will never see $12,000 in their bank account at one time, much less have $12,000 worth of actual cash in their possession.
+Many people will never see $12,000 in their bank account at once, much less have $12,000 worth of actual cash in their possession.
 Even so, that’s exactly what one plumber found when called to deal with a blockage in a gravity line.
 According to the plumber, the mass of quarters filled up two five-gallon buckets.
-No one could seem to figure out from where, exactly, the coins had originated.
+No one could seem to figure out where, exactly, the coins had originated.

 It wouldn’t be a 21st century trip to the bathroom without the constant fear of a cell phone incident.
-In cases too numerous to count, people’s handheld gadget just haven’t been able to stay out of the toilet.
-In addition to “slipped out of my pocket” and “dropped it while texting on the toilet” scenarios, plumbers have found even more difficult to explain clogs, including an entire iPhone 5S—still inside the shrink-wrapped box.
+In cases too numerous to count, people’s handheld gadgets just haven’t been able to stay out of the toilet.
+In addition to “slipped out of my pocket” and “dropped it while texting on the toilet” scenarios, plumbers have found it even more difficult to explain clogs, including an entire iPhone 5S—still inside the shrink-wrapped box.
 Let’s see the Hardy Boys solve that one.